 Travel Estonia by bus and train.
-This Estonia 7 days itinerary highlights what to see and what to do in Estonia beyond the capital Tallinn.
-Including our handy bucketlist2life map!
+This Estonia 7 day itinerary with public transport highlights what to see and what to do in Estonia beyond the capital Tallinn.

-An honest Estonia backpacking guide including the best places to visit in Estonia.
-Learn about the things to do in Tallinn, Tartu, and Saaremaa without a car - whether you travel the Baltics as a whole or just Estonia.
+Honest Estonia backpacking guide including the best places to visit in Estonia.
+Tallinn, Tartu, and Saaremaa itinerary without a car - whether you travel the Baltics as a whole or just Estonia.

 To be honest, we’re not big fans of the Estonian local buses.
 They just don’t run often enough for touristy purposes (I directly quote the nice lady at the tourist information who told me a bus that runs 6 times per day runs “very often”).
 Hence it is super hard to do day trips by public transport in Estonia.
 The situation is even worse on the weekend.

 The long-distance bus situation is not much better.
 There is one daily bus from Tartu to Saaremaa and some more between Tallinn and Tartu as well as Tallinn and Saaremaa.
 LUX express is a nice alternative here.

 The train network is not as extensive as in Estonia’s neighbouring countries.
 The only train you will likely take as a tourist is the Tallinn - Tartu route.
 During the day it should run every 1 to 2 hours, take around 2 hours, and cost around 10€.
 You can buy tickets online.

 While many travellers only spend a couple of days int he capital, we think it’s worthwhile to spend at least 7 days in Estonia to venture off the beaten path.